-You should think of them as a corn pancake served half moon-style stuffed with their hand-made cheese (queso de mano) slathered with butter/margarine, then topped with cream and grated cheese.
+You should think of them as a corn pancake that is half moon-style stuffed with their hand-made cheese (queso de mano) slathered with butter/margarine, then topped with cream and grated cheese.

 When I tell you it’s unbelievable, that’s an understatement.
-I love cachapas so much that if you said to me that you don’t like them, then we couldn’t be friends.
+I love cachapas so much that if you said me that you don’t like them, we couldn’t be friends.

 Honestly, though, Pipo Burgers‘ cachapa is a home run.

-I was really at a loss trying to figure out what would be the burger I’d eat.
-The waitress suggested I try the FritiBurger.
+I was at a loss trying to figure out what burger I’d eat.
+Finally, the waitress suggested I try the FritiBurger.

 The FritiBurger is topped with repollo (coleslaw), papitas (potato sticks), salsa verde (green sauce), ketchup (yes, there’s ketchup), maduros (sweet plantains) & queso de mano (hand-made cheese).

-I’ll definitely try the truffle parmesan fries on the next visit.
+I’ll try the truffle parmesan fries on the next visit.

 The *Maracucha Burger is topped with potato sticks, queso de mano, housemade green sauce & ketchup.
 I requested no slaw (repollo) on this one.
-It’s a very similar burger to the FritiBurger I had on the first visit.
-I prefer it this way minus the maduros.
+It’s similar to the FritiBurger I had on the first visit.
+I prefer it this way, minus the maduros.

 WARNING: This is a highly addictive burger.

-I’m mostly over the whole truffle fries movement, but these were pretty good.
+I’m mostly over the truffle fries movement, but these were pretty good.

 8132 NW 67th Street